 We follow the life of a mark from selection, clearance, prosecution, and maintenance to portfolio management, trademark audits, licensing, watch services, disputes, and litigation.
 The scope of our practice offers great flexibility.
 For many clients, we provide a full range of trademark services, while others seek our assistance for some of these categories on a project-by-project basis.

 Trademark counseling and prosecution

 Finnegan’s experience in preparing trademark opinions and in filing, prosecuting, and maintaining both U.S. and foreign trademark applications and registrations is clearly demonstrated by the number of trademark matters we handle.
 During a typical year, we provide thousands of trademark clearance opinions.
-We are currently responsible for more than 28,000 trademark applications and registrations (U.S. and foreign), and we regularly manage large trademark portfolios, including portfolios totaling more than 10,000 registrations/applications covering more than 200 countries.
+We are currently responsible for more than 25,000 trademark applications and registrations (U.S. and foreign), and we regularly manage large trademark portfolios, including portfolios totaling more than 10,000 registrations/applications covering over 200 countries.

 Before adopting a trademark, we advise clients on strategies for selecting “strong” marks that are immediately protectable and registrable.
 If a client prefers to use a term or mark descriptively, we can advise on how to use the term to place the client in the best possible position should it be challenged.
 Our counseling during the early phases of trademark development helps avoid costly conflicts or enforcement problems down the road.